suyinwb/Mapping_Earthquakes/README.md

 ## Methodology: Analytics Paradigm

 #### 1. Decomposing the Ask
 Create a map with GeoJSON earthquake data from the USGS website.
-The required datas are stated in [Purpose](#purpose)
+The requirements are stated in [Purpose](#purpose)

 #### 2. Identify the Datasource
 GeoJSON files from: